 As empaths, we are the current canaries in the mine.
 There have been others before us–workers fighting for safer working conditions, LBGTQ fighting for basic human rights, women fighting for votes, Blacks fighting to exist as equals to name but a few.

 Humanity is in an expansion phase.
 Understanding that we are capable of embracing more for ourselves; more kindness towards each other, healthier (both mentally and physically) working conditions; more validity and power in the offices of health practitioners.
-The struggle is real and we are on the front-lines now, disrupting the status quo, saying we deserve to be comfortable and healthy, too.
+The struggle is real and we are on the front-lines now, bringing disruption to the status quo by saying we deserve to be comfortable and healthy, too.

 Fight the good fight.
 The more we come together as a community, the stronger we become, the more confidence we gain in our right to have our basic needs of good health and emotional well-being met.